 On July 22, 2011, Anders Behring Breivik detonated a bomb adjacent to Prime Minster Jens Stoltenberg’s office and the Norwegian Oil and Energy Department building.
 Eight people were killed and a further 15 injured.
 One and a half hours later, Breivik arrived on the small island of Utøya, which was hosting its annual summer camp for the Norwegian Workers’ Youth League (AUF).
 The AUF is a large political youth organization that is affiliated with Norway’s Labour Party.
 Dressed in the uniform of a policeman, Breivik methodically proceeded to massacre 69 participants who were mainly teenagers.

 Hours prior to the attacks, Breivik disseminated his “manifesto” entitled “2083 – A European Declaration of Independence,” condemning multiculturalism, Islam, “cultural Marxists” and the Norwegian Labour Party.
 On August 24, 2012, Breivik was sentenced to the maximum permitted term under Norwegian law of 21 years in prison.
 The sentence may be extended by up to five years, for an indefinite number of times.
-(Sources: Aftenposten, Telegraph, New York Times)
+Breivik has been held in near-isolation in a prison in Skien, south of Oslo, due to concerns that he could radicalize others.
+In 2016, Breivik claimed that the conditions violated human rights, but Norway’s Supreme Court ruled otherwise, and the European Courts of Human Rights in Strasbourg also refused his appeal.
+(Sources: Aftenposten, Telegraph, New York Times, Washington Post)

 In Amenas Gas Plant Hostage Crisis

 On January 16, 2013, then al-Qaeda-affiliated Algerian Islamist group, al-Mourabitoun, infiltrated the Tigantourine gas plant near In Amenas in eastern Algeria, 800 miles from the capital city Algiers.
-The gas plant was part-owned by the Norwegian state-owned Statoil company.
-Thirteen Norwegian hostages were taken, four of whom managed to escape to a nearby camp.
+The gas plant was part-owned by the Norwegian state-owned Statoil company (now Equinor).
+During the four-day siege, 13 Norwegian hostages were taken, four of whom managed to escape to a nearby camp.
 Out of the 40 workers killed by al-Mourabitoun, five were Norwegian employees.
-Led by notorious Algerian extremist commander Mokhtar Belmokhtar, al-Mourabioun pledged allegiance to ISIS in September 2014.
-(Sources: News in English, Global Terrorism Database, Agence-France Presse, Guardian)
+On January 19, Algerian forces ended the raid, killing or capturing the hostage-takers.
+Led by notorious Algerian extremist commander Mokhtar Belmokhtar, al-Mourabitoun pledged allegiance to ISIS in September 2014.
+(Sources: News in English, Global Terrorism Database, Agence-France Presse, Guardian, RAND Corporation, BBC News)

 Norway has adopted strong legislation against “hate speech,” even relative to other European countries.